 St. Petersburg Coastal and Marine Science Center

-We are analyzing coral skeletons to document past environmental changes and determine the relationships between the changing environment and coral growth.
-This information is critical to our understanding of the natural history of corals and will provide clues to the future of reef accretion processes and climate change.
+In order to better understand how the morphology and ecology of our coastal reefs has changed during the Holocene (past 10,000 years), we are analyzing coral skeletons to document past environmental changes and determine the relationships between the changing environment and coral growth.
+This information is critical to our understanding of the natural history of coral reefs and will provide clues to the future of reef accretion processes and climate change.

 Scleractinian or "hard" corals deposit a skeleton of calcium carbonate (CaCO3), and serve as important geochemical archives for the reconstruction of paleo-environmental conditions on the reef.
 Mound corals are long-lived (100-300 years) and their skeletons have alternating light and dark layers that result from seasonal changes in growth rates.
 The couplets of light and dark layers represent annual bands, similar to tree rings, that can be used to determine the age of the coral skeleton.
 Variations in the chemical composition of the skeleton can be calibrated to environmental parameters such as seawater temperature, salinity, and pH as the coral grows.

 In order to generate a time series of environmental variability, we drill a path of continuous samples along the growth axis of a coral using a computer driven triaxial micro-milling machine.
 This results in sub-annual sampling with 10-20 samples/year, depending on the coral linear extension rate.
 Using this approach we can reconstruct centuries-long records of seasonally resolved δ18O and Sr/Ca from long-lived Atlantic coral species such as Siderastraea siderea and Montastraea faveolata.